 6. The Phantom Menace

 Still, it does manage to perfectly encapsulate the real plot of the film.
 No, I don’t mean a boring squabble over trade routes between a nasty corporation and a backwater planet suspiciously similar to Caserta, Italy.
-I’m talking about the sneaky behind-the-scenes machinations of the evil Sith, who plot in the shadows through The Phantom Menace while the Jedi and Republic remain completely clueless to the threat they pose.
+I’m talking about the sneaky behind-the-scenes machinations of the evil Sith, who plot in the shadows throughout The Phantom Menace while the Jedi and Republic remain completely clueless to the threat they pose.

-The Phantom Menace label is also suitably retro-tastic – you can totally picture it appearing on the title card of a black and white sci-fi serial – and it exudes a somewhat sinister sentiment, so (again, much like Episode I itself) there’s a surprising amount to like about this one.
+The Phantom Menace label is also suitably retro-tastic – you can totally picture it appearing on the title card of a black and white sci-fi serial – and it exudes a somewhat sinister sentiment.
+So (again, much like Episode I itself) there’s a surprising amount to like about this one.

 5. The Force Awakens